-Visibility is an attribute that is one of private, package, protected, public or export.

-They may be referred to as protection attributes in documents written before DIP22 was implemented.
+Visibility is an attribute that is one of private, package, protected, public, or export.
+They may be referred to as protection attributes in documents predating DIP22.

 Symbols with private visibility can only be accessed from within the same module.
 Private member functions are implicitly final and cannot be overridden.